MailCheck-co/mailcheck.site/src/routes/blog/how-to-bootstrap-your-saas-startup/index.md

 {readingTime}

-In the previous article, we discussed what email API is, reviewed the email API mechanism, analyzed a couple of examples of email API application as well as discussed the benefits of using email API.
+[In the previous article, we discussed what email API is](/blog/what-is-email-api), reviewed the email API mechanism, analyzed a couple of examples of email API application as well as discussed the benefits of using email API.
-Click [here](/blog/emails-validation-api-increase-ecommerce-conversion?format=webp;png;avif&srcset) to find out more.

 Every project starts with an idea, and every idea eventually converts into a plan which, if executed properly, leads to successful project implementation.
 In a software product development, an idea constitutes just a minor part and the